pyodide/pyodide/docs/usage/loading-custom-python-code.md

 1. import the package with ``let mypkg = pyodide.pyimport("mypkgname")``
 1. call into your package with ``mypkg.some_api(some_args)``.

-## Using wheel packages
+## Using wheels

-The most recommended way of serving custom Python code is making it a wheel package.
+The best way of serving custom Python code is making it a package in the wheel (.whl) format.
 If the package is built as a `wheel` file, you can use {any}`micropip.install` to install the package.
 See {ref}`loading_packages` for more information.